 Fingerling potatoes are often sold in grocery stores, but prices can range as high as $6 per pound.
 A better option is to purchase Fingerlings from Asian or Farmers markets because prices are usually about half the price charged by chain grocers.
 Not to mention potatoes purchased from local family-owned markets are generally fresher than store-bought potatoes.

 The skin of Fingerling potatoes ranges in color from light tan to vibrant purple, while the interior color ranges from creamy white to light gold.
-These potatoes have a mild, yet complex flavor that pairs well with meat, seafood and all types of vegetables.
+These potatoes have a mild, yet complex flavor that pairs well with meat, seafood, and all types of vegetables.

-Roasted Fingerling Potatoes in Herbed Olive Oil
+Roasted Fingerling Potatoes in Herb Olive Oil

 Prep Time: 10 minutes